Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 Google may label your site as unsafe which can damage your reputation and result in less clicks a month.

 #### Visitors
-Visitors can lose trust in your website and leave it.
+Visitors might lose trust and leave.
+This could harm your brand's reputation, as users may see your site as less trustworthy, affecting how they perceive your business overall.

 ## Our solution
 To address the security concerns, we made the decision to move our web hosting from GitHub Pages to a platform that allows us to configure security headers.
 This led us to migrate our blog to an Amazon S3 bucket within our AWS environment.
 Here we utilize AWS CloudFront